 Following the recent mortgage crisis in America, federal and state laws were adjusted to build in special protections for people that may have been victims of predatory lending practices or who may have taken on a high risk mortgage without understanding what that might mean for their ability to pay the loan over time.
 As a result, Illinois has some special protections built-in for people holding those mortgage loans that are considered to be high risk.

 Before a lender or bank can file a foreclosure action on a high risk home loan, they must send a notice that informs the borrower of their right to cure the default within 30 days.
 In addition, a borrower can raise violations of the high risk home loan law - including the prohibition of prepayment penalties and negative amortization - as a defense in a foreclosure action.
 In these cases, it is important to have experienced legal counsel in order to get the best outcome in your specific situation.

 Do You Have a Mortgage or a Deed of Trust?

 Illinois allows both.
 The differences between a mortgage and a deed of trust affects homeowners only when foreclosure becomes an issue.
 The primary difference is that a mortgage foreclosure must go through the courts.
 A Deed of Trust does not.
 However, because Illinois is a judiciary state, all foreclosure proceedings must go through the courts so the difference here is small.
-However, it is important to note that some lenders prefer Deed of Trust agreements vs a mortgage because foreclosure is often faster and easier from their side of the process.
+However, it is important to note that some lenders prefer Deed of Trust agreements versus a mortgage because a foreclosure is often faster and easier from their side of the process.
 If you are unsure about which one you have, look at your loan documents, contact your mortgage servicer or go to your local land records office to find out.
-In Illinois, foreclosure will have to go through the courts, regardless of which type of loan agreement you have in place.
+In Illinois, a foreclosure will have to go through the courts, regardless of which type of loan agreement you have in place.